-- no more than 30 seconds passed since the placement command - there is no robot within 0.05 meters distance to the ball if the next command is a free kick for the placing team - there is no robot within 0.5 meters distance to the ball if the next command is a force start - the ball is stationary - the ball is at a position within 0.15 meters radius from the requested position complete.
+- no more than 30 seconds passed since the placement command - there is no robot within 0.05 meters distance to the ball if the next command is a free kick for the placing team - there is no robot within 0.5 meters distance to the ball if the next command is a force start - the ball is stationary - the ball is at a position within 0.15 meters radius from the requested position

+No further commands will be issued by the game controller until the automatic placement is complete.
 The game will be continued by the game controller as soon as the ball is successfully placed, but not earlier than 2 seconds after the ball placement command has been issued.
 A failed placement will result in a free kick for the opposing team.
 If this team failed to place the ball as well, the ball is placed by the referee and game continues with the original command.